Trombone Faculty – Missouri State University

 Dr. Wolfinbarger has appeared as a guest soloist, clinician, and educator at:

-• Leading conservatories and festivals in The Netherlands, Finland, and Mexico
+• Leading conservatories and festivals in The Netherlands, Finland, Mexico, Canada, Germany, Russia, and China.

 A man in a tuxedo conducting an orchestra with a baton.